Leamsi9/llm-behaviour-lab/README.md

 At its core, the LLM Behaviour Lab enables systematic exploration of how **deterministic, interpretable and corrigible human-defined parameters extrinsic to the model** interact with the **intrinsic, probabilistic model outputs**.
 These deterministic parameters include both the direct inference time configuration and code scaffolds (e.g. system/user prompts, temperature, token limits), and the post training inputs (e.g. Q&A, instructions, preferences, reinforcements).

+## Methodology & Metrics

+### Energy Measurement
+- **Live (RAPL)**: Direct hardware measurement using Intel/AMD RAPL interface.
+Measures CPU/DRAM energy during inference.
+Accurate but requires local execution on Linux with RAPL available.
+- **Estimated**: Uses benchmark coefficients (Wh/1000 tokens) derived from hardware specs or calibration.
+Good for approximation when live monitoring isn't available.

+### Metrics Explained
+- **Wh/1000 Energy-Weighted Output Tokens (E-Tokens**: Energy intensity metric.
+Amortizes total energy (input + output) over generated output tokens.
+Useful for comparing the “cost of production.”
+- **Input/Output Split**: Separate energy costs for processing the prompt (prefill) and generating tokens (decode).
+Used in estimated mode for more accurate attribution.
+- **Injection Overhead**: Extra tokens added by system prompts, tools, or conversation context that the user doesn’t see but still pay for in energy.

+See the “RAPL Workflow” section for step-by-step live measurement and batch procedures.

 ## Basic Workflow
 1. **Select models** from the multi-select dropdown (hold Ctrl/Cmd for multiple)